- The body requires somewhere between 160 and 600 calories per day from glucose.

 1. Non-fibre carbohydrates are:

-- detrimental as they lead to increased insulin levels, oxidation and accelerated aging, and
+- detrimental as they lead to increased insulin levels, oxidation and accelerated ageing, and

 - unnecessary as we can obtain our glucose needs via gluconeogenesis from protein.